History shows South Jersey only dreams of a white Christmas

 New York, Philadelphia and Concord, New Hampshire, recorded small increases in chances of Christmas snow on the ground.

-A data set from Rutgers University’s global snow lab finds continental U.S. snow in the last week of December slightly increasing, not decreasing, said climate scientist David Robinson, whose data based on satellite imagery goes back to 1966.
+A data set from Rutgers University’s global snow lab finds continental U.S. snow in the last week of December slightly increasing, not decreasing, said New Jersey State Climatologist David Robinson, whose data based on satellite imagery goes back to 1966.

 “There’s no trend.
 You just don’t see it,” Robinson said.

+NORTH WILDWOOD — VFW Post 5941 will commemorate the 80th anniversary of the attack on Pearl …

-Often people in their 60s and 70s think there are fewer white Christmases, he added, because the 1960s had more than usual white Christmases.
+Often people in their 60s and 70s think there are fewer white Christmases, he added, because the 1960s had more white Christmases than usual.

 Several meteorologists cautioned about finding trends in complex data where both precipitation and temperature are factors.
 But despite those issues, fewer white Christmases seems associated with warmer temperatures from climate change, said Northern Illinois University meteorology professor Victor Gensini.